 of tiger bells in Cambodia.

-that he has seen a documentary on a Roman Catholic missionary
+he has seen a documentary about a Roman Catholic missionary

 who meets a Mongolian shaman.
-Among the
+Among the shaman's attributes

 tiger bells are clearly visible.

-and visits Palembang regularly mailed to me that he
+visits Palembang regularly mailed to me that he has several

 have purchased the tiger bells in Palembang (Sumatra)